dwaffle/developing-software-intro-final/src/calculator/readme.md

 materials

-Type: object
+Type: IMaterials
 Contains the total lumber, plywood and drywall needed for the house.

 waste

-Type: object
+Type: IWaste
 Contains the extra lumber, plywood, and drywall purchased to account for waste.

 purchase

-Type: object
+Type: IPurchase
 Contains the total lumber, plywood, and drywall to purchase for the house.

 ## calcWallLumber